esper-io/dev-docs/docs/home/console.md

 You will then see a success toast message in the bottom left corner of your screen.
 The devices are now in the Default group.

 You can also remove individual devices by clicking on the ellipses on the device’s tile and click on **Remove from group**.
-This is also available in the Devices view.
+This is also available in the [Devices view](./console.md#devices).

 ![Groups](./assets/NewConsole/DeviceRemoveGroup.png)

 Now click **View Details** for the group you want to move these devices to.
-Click on the Add device button.
+Click on the **Add device** button.

 ![Groups](./assets/NewConsole/AddDevice.png)

-Now use the same process to add the desired devices to move to the group from the Default Group as described in [Creating a Group].
+Now use the same process to add the desired devices to move to the group from the Default Group as described in [Creating a Group](./console.md#creating-a-group).

 ### Deleting a Group